 At first glance, the Brita Longlast filter appears to be a superior option compared to the Brita Standard filter, but is it?
 That’s what we’re going to answer in this article, and I promise that by the end, you’ll know for sure if the Longlast is a good choice for your home.

-In our review, we’ll see what makes the Longlast different from the Standard, determine whether the clogging & slow issues are the truth, investigate current customer reviews, and wrap up by going over how to reset the filter.
+In our review, we’ll see what makes the Longlast different from the Standard, determine whether the clogging & slow issues are the truth, and wrap up by going over how to reset the filter.

 Let’s start with the specs.